intrbiz/bergamot-site/src/main/views/docs/user/config/convert.md

 configuration model and a different check model to that of Nagios.
 There is a tool which will convert a Nagios configuration to a Bergamot configuration.

-The configuration conversion tool makes migrating from Nagios to Bertgamot easier than needing to rewrite your entire configuration.
+The configuration conversion tool makes migrating from Nagios to Bergamot easier than needing to rewrite your entire configuration.
 There are some configuration changes you will want to make by hand.